LTX 120mm POLYSTYRENE FIXING PLUG 200PCS

 How should LTX plugs be stored on site?

 Keep the 200-piece boxes in a dry store at normal site temperatures.
 The polyethylene body and polyamide pin remain stable across the −20 °C to +60 °C range typical of UK conditions and are unaffected by humidity.
-Avoid prolonged direct sun on stripped pallets, since UV degrades unprotected thermoplastics over multi-year exposure — a storage discipline issue, not a short-term concern.
+Avoid prolonged direct sun on stripped pallets, since UV degrades unprotected thermoplastics over multi-year exposure — a storage discipline point rather than a short-term concern.

 Can the LTX range support sustainability or waste-tracking targets?

-Both the polyethylene body and polyamide pin are recyclable thermoplastics that enter standard plastics recovery streams.
-The cardboard 200-piece packaging is fully recyclable through paper and card collection.
-For projects reporting embodied carbon — typical of PAS 2035 retrofit work and Warm Homes programme installations — the all-plastic LTX range also carries lower upfront carbon than steel-pin alternatives, supporting reduced material-impact specifications across the building envelope.
+Both the polyethylene body and polyamide pin are recyclable thermoplastics that enter standard plastics recovery streams, and the cardboard packaging recycles through paper and card collection.
+For projects reporting embodied carbon — typical of PAS 2035 retrofit and Warm Homes programme work — the all-plastic range carries lower upfront carbon than steel-pin alternatives, supporting reduced material-impact specifications.
+Renders World stocks the full LTX range in matched lengths, keeping mixed-phase procurement simple.

 You may also like